 Regular Follow-up: Imaging studies and clinical evaluations to monitor for cyst recurrence or complications.

 Tarlov cysts are often asymptomatic, but when symptomatic can cause significant discomfort and neurologic deficits.
 Understanding the pathology, etiology and available treatment options is critical for effective management.
 Conservative treatments can provide relief for many patients, but for some, surgical intervention may be required when there are severe or persistent symptoms.
-A comprehensive approach, including regular monitoring and individualized treatment plans, is essential to achieve the best outcomes for patients with Tarlov cysts.
+A comprehensive approach with regular monitoring and individualized treatment plans is essential to achieve the best outcomes for patients with Tarlov cysts.